Provision a Linux SQL Server virtual machine in the Azure portal

 If you need to remotely connect to SQL Server on the Azure VM, you must configure an inbound rule on the network security group.
 The rule allows traffic on the port on which SQL Server listens (default of 1433).
 The following steps show how to use the Azure portal for this step.

 If you selected the inbound port MS SQL (1433) in the settings during provisioning, these changes have been made for you.
 You can go to the next section on how to configure the firewall.

 In the portal, select Virtual machines, and then select your SQL Server VM.

-In the list of properties, select Networking.
+In the left navigation pane, under Settings, select Networking.

 In the Service list, select MS SQL.